Md-Rubel-Ahmed-Rana/Up-Skillium/README.md

 - **Database:** The application uses a **MongoDB Atlas cluster**, powerful and modern database solution, ensuring high availability, security, and scalability.
 - **Storage:** **Firebase Admin SDK** is integrated for handling secure file storage, allowing efficient management of user-generated content like **Profile Pictures**, **Course content** including cover **image**, **thumbnails**, **introductory videos**, and finally **video lessons**.
-- **Containerization:** Both frontend and backend are **Dockerized**, enabling consistent environments accross different deployments and making the applications more portable, scalable, and version controlling.
+- **Containerization:** Both frontend and backend are **Dockerized**, enabling consistent environments across different deployments and making the applications more portable, scalable, and version controlling.
 - **Frontend Deployment:** The frontend is hosted on **Vercel** which provides automatic deployments from the **frontend** branch with it's built-in **CI/CD pipeline**, ensuring smooth updates and zero-downtime deployment.
 - **Backend Deployment:** The backend is deployed on **Render** which supports continuous deployment from **backend**branch.
 Render automatically builds and deploys changes, keeping the backend up to date without manual intervention

 ## Getting Started
-To get started with the **Up Skillium** LMS project locally, follow those steps:
+To get started with the **Up Skillium** LMS project locally, follow these steps:

 #### frontend:
 1. clone the repository: `git clone -b frontend https://github.com/Md-Rubel-Ahmed-Rana/Up-Skillium.git`